TJHeuvel/rival-doc/index.md

 See [How To](./how-to.md) for explanations on how to implement various character features.

+See [Performance Tips](./tips.md) for a list performance tips.

-See [Tips](./tips.md) for a list of particularities to be aware of, and performance tips.
+See [Limitations](./limitations.md) for a list of character controller limitations to be aware of.